RxyMX/backend-api-template/README.md

 ## Documentation

-@Edward to define

 Official tool is provided, similar to APIDoc in JS.

 https://blog.golang.org/godoc-documenting-go-code